Contingencies & Repairs

 Tracking contingency status

-Each contingency in DocJacket has one of three statuses:
+Each configured contingency in DocJacket has a status:

-As the deal progresses, update each contingency's status so everyone knows where things stand.
+As the deal progresses, use the status buttons in the Contingencies section to update each contingency.
 This is especially helpful when you're coordinating between multiple parties.

 Repairs

 After inspections, there are often repair requests.
-DocJacket lets you track each repair item and its resolution.
+DocJacket lets you track common repair categories and their resolution from the transaction overview.

-1. In the Repairs section on the overview, click Add Repair
+- Open the Repairs section on the overview

 Tracking resolution

 Update repair statuses as the seller addresses each item.
-This gives you a clear record of what was requested, what was approved, and what's been completed — helpful if there are any disputes later.
+This gives you a clear record of what still needs attention and what has been resolved — helpful if there are any disputes later.